zeek/zeek/script-reference/statements.rst

         local myset: set[string];
         add myset["test"];

-.. bro:keyword:: break
+.. zeek:keyword:: break

-    The "break" statement is used to break out of a :bro:keyword:`switch`, :bro:keyword:`for`, or :bro:keyword:`while` statement.
+    The "break" statement is used to break out of a :zeek:keyword:`switch`, :zeek:keyword:`for`, or :zeek:keyword:`while` statement.

-.. bro:keyword:: delete
+.. zeek:keyword:: delete

-    The "delete" statement is used to remove an element from a :bro:type:`set` or :bro:type:`table`, or to remove a value from a :bro:type:`record` field that has the :bro:attr:`&optional` attribute.
+    The "delete" statement is used to remove an element from a :zeek:type:`set` or :zeek:type:`table`, or to remove a value from a :zeek:type:`record` field that has the :zeek:attr:`&optional` attribute.
     When attempting to remove an element from a set or table, nothing happens if the specified index does not exist.
     When attempting to remove a value from an "&optional" record field,